-However, the critical missteps of incorrect reporting on at least one law and poor advice on carrying and using a firearm makes the book something I cannot recommend at this time.
+However, the critical missteps of incorrect reporting on at least one law and poor advice on carrying and using a firearm make the book something I cannot recommend at this time.

 As I said, I hope 2nd Amendment Media updates this book to make it a more reliable reference.
 Until then, I suggest several alternatives.

-If you are looking for the gun laws specific to your state, I suggest two sources.
+If you are looking for gun laws specific to your state, I suggest two sources.
 The first is the online state gun law guide offered by the National Rifle Association’s Institute for Legislative Action (NRA-ILA).
-While it does not offer advice or significant interpretation of the laws, it is free and kept up-to-date.
+While it does not offer advice or significant interpretation of the laws, it is free.

-The second source for Florida residents is very trusted and up-to-date: Florida Firearms – Law, Use and Ownership by Jon H. Gutmacher.
+The second source for Florida residents is very trusted and up-to-date: suggest that you get the ninth edition (or more current) by Jon H. Gutmacher.
 I own this book (and prior editions.)
 I’ve found it to be an authoritative text on Florida gun laws.
 Gutmacher is a long-time Florida attorney and consultant who has an extensive background in self-defense and firearms cases.

-There are other state specific gun law books on the market.
-A quick check of Amazon, turns up a few (click here).
+There are other state-specific gun law books on the market.
+A quick check of Amazon, turns up a few.
 However, I’ve not read any of the other state books, so I cannot vouch for their accuracy.

 I initially wrote this review in February of 2015.
 Because of the significant issues I found with the book, I e-mailed the company and expressed my concerns.
 I was contacted by the General Manager for 2nd Amendment Media by phone.